AVSLab/basilisk/src/fswAlgorithms/attGuidance/locationPointing/locationPointing.rst

 The variable ``smallAngle`` defined the minimum angular separation where two vectors are considered colinear.
 It is defaulted to zero, but can be set to any desired value in radians.

-By default this is a 2D attiude control module in attitude and a 2D rate control.
+By default this is a 2D attitude control module in attitude and a 2D rate control.
 In particular, the rates about the desired heading axis are not damped.
 By setting the module variable ``useBoresightRateDamping`` to 1, the body rates about about the desired heading angle are added to the rate tracking error yielding a 3D rate control implementation.